sfbrigade/datasci-police-budget/documents/userRequirements.md

 # User Requirements

-## Home Page - What is this project about
+## Home Page - What is This Project About?
 * Making public information visible
 * Empowering citizens and residents with data